inkVerb/VIP/301-shell/Lesson-10.md

 - The default array key numbers begin with `0` for the first value
 - An "associative" array has customized keys, which are not numbers
 - An associative array must be declared *before* it's values and keys are declared
-  - The array can be declared while empty using `declare -A ARRAY_NAME` or
+  - The array can be declared while empty using `declare -A Array_Name` or
   - The array can be declared with values, later replacing the values with associated keys
 - Syntax:
   - `arrayName=(value0 value1 value2)` declares the array and its values